ngly712/Chirikov-Standard-Map/README.md

 `map.ipynb` will contain the top-level report on our results

-# Planned Contributions
+# Credits
-- Nguyen: writing the `standardMap.py` class structure, utility functions, and unit tests, helping with the final `map.ipynb` report
+- Nguyen: `standardMap.py` class structure, utility functions, unit tests, front page README, and StandardMap README
-- Hazel: writing the final `map.ipynb` report, helping with the `standardMap.py` class structure
+    - assisted with the in-class presentation
+- Hazel: in-class presentation
-- Enrique: writing the `mapEval.py` class structure, utility functions, and unit tests, helping with the `mapPlot.py` script
+- Enrique: `mapEval.py` class structure, utility functions, unit tests, and README plots
+    - helped with the `mapPlot.py` script
+- Carlos: `mapPlot.py` script
-- Carlos: writing the `mapPlot.py` script, helping with the `mapEval.py` class structure
+    - helping with the `mapEval.py` class structure

-## Timeline
-1. Implement the `standardMap.py` class structure, utility functions, and unit tests
-2. Implement the `mapEval.py` class structure, utility functions, and unit tests
-3. Implement the `mapPlot.py` functions and generate the required plots
-4. Generate the final report in `map.ipynb`.

-Optional:

-5. Implement the kicked rotator as a separate class and make the Standard Map a subclass of it.
-6. Modify `mapEval.py` to account for additional variables like the kick strength and duration.
-7. Perform a similar analysis of the chaotic behavior for the kicked rotator.
-8. Add results to `map.ipynb`.

-# Using the Code
-For instructions on using the code and detailed plotting examples, please see `plots/README.md`.
+This started as a project for PHY 329 (Computational Physics) at UT Austin ([class website](https://www.wgilpin.com/cphy/)).
+The presentation we gave in-class on this repository is under `results/presentation`.
+Special thanks to Dr. William Gilpin (wgilpin@utexas.edu) for being an outstanding instructor and Alex Schmidt (alexcschmidt17@gmail.com) for being a supportive TA!